Answers to Frequently Asked Questions

 Though recommendations from professors are preferred, letters from employers are also acceptable.
 Regardless of who writes it, the letters should demonstrate your academic and research ability and potential.

 Our system will allow you to submit more than three letters.
 However, there is no guarantee that more than three letters will be read.
-Also, please keep in mind that three good letters and one bad letter will still put you at a disadvantage.
+Also, please keep in mind that submitting three good letters and one bad letter puts you at a disadvantage.

 To ensure that your official GRE scores are forwarded to the Department of Electrical Engineering and Computer Sciences you must give ETS either the Electrical Engineering department code (1203) or the Computer Science department code (0402) when requesting official score reports to be sent to UC Berkeley (institution code - 4833).
 Do not have them sent to 4925.

 Only the general GRE consisting of the verbal, analytical and quantitative sections is required.
-The Computer Sciences division accepts the Subject GRE in Math (M67), Physics (P77) or Computer Science (C29).
-The Subject GRE is not required and there is no penalty for those who do not submit one.
+The Computer Sciences division accepts the Subject GRE in Math or Physics.
+Subject GRE tests are not required and there is no penalty for not taking one.

 The highest scores will be the most important to us.